evershinemj/English/vocabulary.md

   Your suggestion is appealing in theory, but it lacks practicality.
 ---
 practicalities
-- 实际情况；实际
+- 实际情况；实际<br>
-  The practicalities of having two young children and working full time meant we had to employ a nanny.
+  The practicalities of having two young children and working full time meant we had to employ a nanny. <br>
   It sounds like a good idea, but you should consider the practicalities before you put it into action.
 ---